 The no go alternative would imply that no TSF is constructed for the safe deposition of new mine tailings from Harmony's Welkom operations.
-The current planned Life of Mine (LOM) of the Free State operations exceed the available deposition capacity of these TSFs and the applicant is therefore proposing to construct the proposed Nooitgedacht TSF to cater for this additional capacity.
-The no go option would mean that the new TSF project would not proceed and this would therefore negatively affect the future viability of Harmony's Welkom mining operations from July 2024 and beyond due to lack of deposition space.
+A new deposition site will be required for Harmony One Plant to replace the FSS2 and St. Helena 4 Tailings Storage Facilities by July 2024.
+The no go option would mean that the new TSF project would not proceed, and this would therefore negatively affect the future viability of Harmony's Welkom mining operations from July 2024 and beyond due to lack of deposition space.
 This would have a significant financial impact on not only Harmony but also have a direct negative impact on the workforce on the mine and surrounding businesses and communities that are directly or indirectly linked to the operations.
 As such, the no go alternative is not considered feasible or reasonable.